cockroachdb/docs/v19.1/managed-sign-up-for-a-cluster.md

 ## Set your password

-Once your Managed CockroachDB cluster is available, you'll receive an email prompting you to set a password and sign in:
+Once your CockroachCloud cluster is available, you'll receive an email prompting you to set a password and sign in:

 1. In the confirmation email, click **Set password**.